 - Research strategy essay (750-1000 words) describing research process (including changes in the way student approached searching for information, new tools and resources discovered, interaction with reference librarians, use of interlibrary loan, and how sources were evaluated for credibility and relevance).

 - Final version of research paper/project, including bibliography/reference list/ works cited.

 Application materials become the property of Armacost Library and will not be returned.

 When preparing your application package, please DO NOT use staples or put papers in 3-ring binders.
 Use paper clips, envelopes, or folders.

 c/o Shana Higgins

 Redlands, CA 92374

-Award recipient and faculty sponsor will be honored at a reception held in the Library in early April and at Honors Convocation.
+Award recipient and faculty sponsor will be honored at a reception held in the Library (Wednesday, April 16, 4-5:30pm) and at Honors Convocation.